What income or salary is needed for a mortgage in the UK?

 As mortgage brokers we are available to answer your questions or to make enquiries.

-Relax and let us find the broker who is best suited for your situation. – There is no charge and absolutely no obligation to improve your credit rating.Get a quote
+Relax and let us find the broker who is best suited for your situation.
+There is no charge and absolutely no obligation to improve your credit rating.Get started online

 Lower deposits mean that fewer lenders will accept your application.
 It can be difficult to find a lender willing to accept a low deposit but offer a generous income multiple policy.
 It’s why you should contact us to have a specialist look at your situation.